presto8/prestoschoice/_posts/2016-08-24-gaming-desktop.md

 supports this and then get whatever size SSD you feel you need.
 The Intel 600p has pretty good performance for the price point.
 The [Samsung 950 Pro Series](http://amzn.to/2cuiAMr) has better performance but costs 50% more.

 [DeepCool Captain 120 EX](http://amzn.to/2cugXP7): I got this fan because it has a cool pulsing red color and an awesome steam-punk style tube.
 Frankly, all of these fans seem more or less the same, but this one had good reviews for easy installation, good cooling power, and high quality cables.
-Customer support, if you need it, is supposed to be good.
+I contacted customer support with some questions and they responded within 1 business day.
 3 year warranty.
 I also considered the [Corsair H60](http://amzn.to/2czl1gN) and the [Thermaltake Water 3.0 Performance C](http://amzn.to/2czlj7G).
 All of these are 120mm fans, which is the biggest size that will comfortably fit in the Riotoro case.
 It should be more than enough cooling power.

 A note on price: I linked Amazon out of convenience (because that is the default vendor for Presto's Choice), but often Newegg has better prices.